Edd17369/BT/README.md

 In your profile page you can see in a detailed and graphical way the status of your projects and the tickets that you have published.
 You can edit your personal data, select a profile image and manage your password.

-* Ticket handle attachments.
-* Graphic description about the status of you projects and tickets.

 ## Features